 - Harsh Vocals: Why hello Neige.

-- Last Note Nightmare: "Trouble (Éveils-infâmes)" has some Brown Note distorting by the end of the song and "La reine trayeuse" halfway has Audrey screaming like a psychopath, before going into what sounds like a Madness Mantra.
+- Last Note Nightmare: "Trouble (Éveils-infâmes)" has some Brown Note distorting by the end of the song and "La reine trayeuse" halfway has Audrey going on what sounds like a mental breakdown and divulging into a Madness Mantra.

 - Loudness War: Mostly averted; the EP is DR8 and the album is DR9.
 However, the album still clips somewhat.